RobotDegilim/ME461_LABS/README.md

 3. Open VSCode's command pallete (CTRL + SHIFT + P) and run ```Dev Containers: Rebuild and Reopen in Container```

-4. Allow docker to launch GUIs by running ```xhost +local:docker```.
-This can optionally be _added to the .bashrc_ for extra convience.
-Ignore any warnings resulting from this command.

-5. Wait for the building process to finish.
+4. Wait for the building process to finish.
 The building process might take upwards of 10-15 mins depending on your internet connection.

-6. Check your installation by running any ros2 or gazebo command.
+5. Check your installation by running any ros2 or gazebo command.
 A good candidate is ```ros2 launch turtlebot3_gazebo turtlebot3_world.launch.py``` since it requires all major components to be functioning properly (ROS2, Gazebo, and X11 server)

-7. After building once, run ```Dev Containers: Reopen in Container``` in the command pallete to resume working on the labs.
+6. After building once, run ```Dev Containers: Reopen in Container``` in the command pallete to resume working on the labs.

 ## Building Using DOCKER CLI

 ME461 students are recommended to use the convenience method outlined above.
 Curious students are encouraged to read the docker file, understand it, and then do everything through the terminal.

-- To build the docker container (create an image) navigate to .Dockerfile directory and run ```docker build -t me461_labs -f ./labs.Dockerfile .```
+- To build the docker container (create an image) navigate to .devcontainer directory and run ```docker build -t me461_labs -f ./labs.Dockerfile .```

 - To run the docker container (instantiate and image) run the ```<path>/util/build_container_instance.sh``` script.

+- To run commands through the docker container interactively use ```docker container exec -it me461_labs bash```

 ## Launching the Game